Undated photograph of the steamship “Blümlisalp” in the newly opened Thun navigation canal

 By 1856 another competitor had popped up on Lake Brienz: the then owners of the Hotel Giessbach started up boat trips to Interlaken and Brienz with their own screw steamer, the "Giessbach".
 In 1857, the hotel, along with its boat, passed into the ownership of the VDG.
 Shortly afterwards, the "Giessbach" was decommissioned – supposedly due to a design fault.
 In 1870, the VDG sold on the Giessbach hotel and boat.

-In the meantime, traffic on Lake Thun increased greatly and freight transport had to be moved from the passenger ships onto barges.
-With this in mind, in 1861 the steamboat company acquired the Aare steamer the "Neptun", which was in service until 1873.
+Traffic on Lake Thun had meanwhile increased significantly, and freight transport had to be shifted from passenger ships to towing barges.
+In 1861, the steamship company acquired the Aare tugboat “Neptun” for this purpose, which remained in service until 1873.

-Dissatisfied interested parties from the Interlaken area founded the Oberländische Dampfschifffahrts-Gesellschaft in 1869 with the VDG service on Lake Brienz.
-However, it was liquidated before it could go into service.
-As a result, the saloon steamer that had been ordered operated for the VDG on the lake from 1870 as the "Oberland".
+Dissatisfied stakeholders from the Interlaken region founded the Oberländische Dampfschifffahrts-Gesellschaft in 1869 in opposition to the VDG services on Lake Brienz.
+However, the company was liquidated before it could begin operations.
+As a result, the ordered saloon steamer entered service in 1870 under the name “Oberland” for the VDG.

-During this period, a few more steamers were launched: the "Beatus" (1871), "Brienz" (1871) and "Bubenberg" (1874).
-The timing of the expansion of the fleet proved to be favourable, because after the Franco-Prussian War of 1870-71, traffic on Lakes Thun and Brienz increased noticeably.
+Several more steamships were launched during this period: the “Beatus” (1871), “Brienz” (1871) and “Bubenberg” (1874).
+The timing of this fleet expansion proved favourable, as traffic on Lakes Thun and Brienz increased noticeably after the Franco-Prussian War of 1870/71.

 In 1874, the Bödeli Railway was opened.
-This resulted in the upper terminus of the Lake Thun ships being moved from Neuhaus to Därligen and operations from Interlaken to Bönigen discontinued.
-As early as 1873, Bödeli Rail put its own ferry into service on the Scherzligen–Därligen route which was capable of transporting four to five goods wagons.
-Another train ferry with the capacity for five to six goods wagons was in use from 1886.
+This led to the relocation of the upper terminus of the Lake Thun steamships from Neuhaus to Därligen and to the discontinuation of navigation between Interlaken and Bönigen.
+As early as 1873, the Bödeli Railway had introduced its own ferry vessel on the Scherzligen–Därligen route, capable of transporting four to five freight wagons.
+From 1886 onwards, a second ferry vessel with a capacity of five to six freight wagons was also used.

-The opening of more railways within a space of just a few years had a positive effect on the development of navigation services: the Brünig Railway (1888), the Lake Thun-Beatenberg Railway (1889), Bernese Oberland Railways (1890) and the Brienz-Rothorn Railway (1892).
-As Bernese-Oberland Railways was also linked to the Bödeli Railway at Zollhaus station (Interlaken East today) and the company was building a new station there, the shipping route from Bönigen to Interlaken was opened up again from 1891.
+The opening of several additional railways within only a few years had a positive effect on the development of navigation: the Brünig Railway (1888), the Thun Lake–Beatenberg Railway (1889), the Bernese Oberland Railways (1890) and the Brienz Rothorn Railway (1892).
+As the Bernese Oberland Railways were also connected to the Bödeli Railway at Zollhaus station (today Interlaken Ost), where the company built a new station, the ship route between Bönigen and Interlaken was reopened in 1891.

 Under a new flag